RedSiege/EyeWitness/DOCKER.md

 # EyeWitness Docker Guide

+> **⚠️ Docker Support Status: In Development**
+>
+> Docker functionality is currently under development and may not work as expected.
+> For reliable usage, please use the native installation options documented in README.md.
+>
+> This documentation is maintained for future Docker implementation.

 This guide covers running EyeWitness in a Docker container, which eliminates the need to install Python, Chromium, or any dependencies on your host system.

 ## Table of Contents